 It is important to analyze these environments to understand how they influence a business.
 These entities in the business context (business environment) are all known as stakeholders (individuals or groups that influence (impact) or have an interest in the organization.
 The influences they make are known as constraints or limitations posed by the organization.

 The BABOK® version 3.0 defines Business Analysis as follows.

 Business Analysis is the practice of enabling change in an organizational context, by defining needs & recommending solutions that deliver value to stakeholders.

-So, we see that a business analyst is someone who studies the business and its operations along with the environment which it operates in as mentioned above and generates solution options to needs and wants of stakeholders to enable the expected positive change in the organization.
+So, we see that a business analyst is someone who studies the business and its operations along with the environment in which it operates as mentioned above, and generates solution options to the needs and wants of stakeholders to enable the expected positive change in the organization.
 Hence, we can see that it is imperative to understand the business in its operational context before analyzing the same and giving solutions.

 The BACCM model is a conceptual framework intended to aid Business Analysts in "support change in a company by articulating needs and offering solutions that deliver value to stakeholders."
 It has a six-core concept.
 Let’s discuss the 6 core concepts of business analysis below.